s2kshare/CleanUp-After-Effects-JSX/README.md

 * P: The auto-install.bat isn't working
 F: The reason for this is due to the auto-install.bat not being inside of the same directory as the CleanUp!.jsx file

+___

+If you have any questions or want to get in contact with me, below are my credentials

+Discord
+> s2k#9491

+Gmail
+> s2kdevelopshare@gmail.com